5 Recipes to Fight Constipation

 - Half a glass of water.

-Blend the ingredients together until smooth, and if you wish to sweeten with a bit of honey.
-This smoothie is delicious and can give you an energy boost.
-Ideal as a breakfast meal.
+Blend the ingredients together until smooth, and you can sweeten it with some honey.
+This smoothie is delicious and gives you an energy boost.
+It’s ideal to drink at breakfast.

-Kiwi is also a great fruit for fighting constipation because of the amount of fiber it contains, which is why many people include kiwi in their breakfast as it can help their digestive system.
+Kiwi is also a great fruit to use in recipes to fight constipation because of the amount of fiber it contains.
+This is why many people include kiwi in their breakfast as it can help their digestive system.
 Try this recipe which includes agar-agar to regulate your system.

 - 4 kiwis